 In addition to the video inspection of sewer mains and laterals, residences in Zone 2 also had their backyard lateral mapped.
 To map a lateral, a field worker follows the lateral camera above ground using a special piece of tracking equipment.
 The equipment stores location data, and small flags (or other non-destructive markers) are used to mark the path of the lateral.
 A sketch of the lateral path is recorded.
 The flags or other markers are removed when the field team is finished.

 As part of the assessment process, some neighborhood storm drains were video inspected.
 The primary goal was to identify cross connections between the storm drains and sewer system.
 Eliminating cross-connections will help prevent storm runoff and lagoon water from entering the sewer system.

 Smoke testing helps to locate cracks and other openings or connections where rain water might enter the sewer collection system.
 A non-toxic smoke is blown into parts of the sewer system, and it will follow the path of any leak.
 As shown in the figure below, potential smoke release locations include roof vents, catch-basins, clean-outs, roof down-spouts and pipe and manhole defects.

 The smoke is clean and non-toxic to humans, pets, food, plants, and material items and no smoke will enter a home or business if it is properly plumbed, vented, and the P-traps contain water.

 Non-toxic Colored Water Tracer Test

-Depending on the results of the video and smoke inspections, some sewer mains and storm drains may have additional testing done to help locate the source of any cross connections.
-This testing will consist of placing colored water down a sewer or storm drain and observing surrounding flow for the presence of colored water.
+Depending on the results of the video and smoke inspections, some sewer mains and storm drains may have needed additional testing done to help locate the source of any cross connections.
+At this time, no tracer tests are planned.

 Sewer Pipe Improvement Projects